RoelofSetsFire/data-processing-1/30 Homework/80 Intro D3/10 Homework.md

 * Create a barchart.html file with a title of your data visualisation, include/link to the D3 library and include the barchart.js where you will write the rest of your code.

 * Convert the data into JSON format and load it using D3.
-Using console.log check whether your data is loaded correctly.
+Print the data to the console using console.log().
+This will aloow you to check whether your data is loaded correctly.
 Don't forget to run the server!

 * This is the begining of your barchart visualisation in D3 that you will make next week.